ILIAS-eLearning/ILIAS/components/ILIAS/Survey/PRIVACY.md

 **360° Survey**

-The following settings in standard surveys configure privacy related actions.
+The following settings in 360° surveys configure privacy related actions.

 - **Appraisees Select Own Raters**: This allows appraisees to add internal or external users (per e-mail) as raters for them.
 - **Open Feedback**: This allows users having **Read** permission to add themselves as appraisee to the survey.